 2012 – Pelindaba Lavender La Conner, Washington

 Though not originally in the plan, at her request we take over the product gallery originally opened by one of our employees who took out a Pelindaba Lavender retail license for the historic downtown area of La Conner, Washington not far from the ferry to San Juan Island in March 2012 provides us with a new mainland demonstration store as we begin to develop the infrastructure for our future franchising program, building further on the experience of our licensing trial program.

 2014-15 – Pelindaba Lavender Franchising

-We are approached by and then consult with franchising experts, develop a detailed Franchising Plan, and proceed with the scale-up our Production systems.
+We are approached by and then consult with franchising experts, develop a detailed Franchising Plan, and proceed with the scale-up our Production systems and farming operations.